DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - symmetric encryption uses a shared secret key available to all users of the cryptosystem
         - symmetric encryption is faster than asymmetric encryption because smaller keys can be used for the same level of protection
         - downside is that users or systems must find a way to securely share the key and hope the key is used only for the specified communication
-        - symmetric encryption uses session keys
+        - symmetric encryption uses session keys.
+In TLS, both the server and the client communicate using an ephemeral symmetric session key.
+They exchange this key using asymmetric cryptography, but all encrypted content is protected using symmetric cryptography.
         - primarily employed to perform bulk encryption and provides only for the security service of confidentiality
         - 🧠Nonrepudiation requires the use of a public key cryptosystem to prevent users from falsely denying that they originated a message.
 Asymmetric cryptography is used for Nonrepudiation.
 Sender encrypt message (digital signature) with private key and receive decrypt message with sender's public key.
 This validates integrity and Nonrepudiation.
         - 🧠Nonrepudiation cannot be achieved with a symmetric cryptosystem, such as AES.